testingrequired/vom/README.md

 # vom

-View Object Modal
+`vom` (View Object Modal) is a library for writing page objects for selenium tests/scripts

-## About
+## View Object vs Page Object

-`vom` is a library for writing view objects for selenium tests/scripts
+The term "page" is outdated in the context of modern web applications.
+The term "view" more aligned with the usage of self contained components (e.g. React, Angular, Vue).
+They represent the same concept however.

 ## Installation